RouninMedia/xHAN/README.md

 ## Mixed Data in xHAN

-Beyond the differences above, however, the most important difference to note is that **xHAN** allows for *mixed data* which is simply not possible in JSON.
+Beyond the differences above, however, the most important difference to note is that **xHAN** is capable of describing and handling *mixed data* which JSON cannot express.

 Let's take a look at two examples: